THEOplayer/renative-theoplayer-sample/README.md

 # renative-theoplayer-sample

-Demonstrates using react-native-theoplayer in a ReNative app
+Demonstrates using react-native-theoplayer in a ReNative app.

 ## Quick Start